OfficeDev/office-js-helpers/contributing.md

 ## Ways to contribute

-Here are some ways you can contribute to this sample:
+Here are some ways you can contribute to this library:

-* Add better comments to the sample code.
+* Add better comments to the library code.
-* Fix issues opened in GitHub against this sample.
+* Fix issues opened in GitHub against this library.
-* Add a new feature to the sample.
+* Add a new feature to the library.

 We want your contributions.
-Help the developer community by improving this sample.
+Help the developer community by improving this library.
-Contributions can include Bug fixes, new features, and better code documentation.
 Submit code comment contributions where you want a better explanation of what's going on.
-See a good example of [code commenting](https://github.com/OfficeDev/O365-Android-Microsoft-Graph-Connect/blob/master/app/src/main/java/com/microsoft/office365/connectmicrosoftgraph/AuthenticationManager.java).
+See a good example of [code commenting](https://github.com/OfficeDev/office-js-helpers/blob/master/src/authentication/authenticator.ts).

-Another great way to improve the sample in this repository is to take on some of the open issues filed against the repository.
-You may have a solution to an bug in the sample code that hasn't been addressed.
+Another great way to improve the library in this repository is to take on some of the open issues filed against the repository.
+You may have a solution to an bug in the library code that hasn't been addressed.
 Fix the issue and then create a pull request following our [Contribute code](#contribute-code) guidance.

-If you want to add a new feature to the sample, be sure you have the agreement of the repository owner before writing the code.
+If you want to add a new feature to the library, be sure you have the agreement of the repository owner before writing the code.
 Start by opening an issue in the repository.
 Use the new issue to propose the feature.
 The repository owner will respond and will usually ask you for more information.
 When the owner agrees to take the new feature, code it and submit a pull request.

 ## To contribute using Git
 For most contributions, you'll be asked to sign a Contribution License Agreement (CLA).
 For those contributions that need it, The Office 365 organization on GitHub will send a link to the CLA that we want you to sign via email.